-Kluesener has performed with orchestras, The Phoenix Symphony, Cincinnati Symphony Orchestra, Kentucky Symphony Orchestra (Lexington, KY), Musica Nova Orchestra (Scottsdale, AZ) and is formerly the Principal Bassoonist of the Symphony of the Southwest (Mesa, AZ).
-He has given chamber music appearances in Phoenix with the Downtown Chamber Series, Fountain Hills Chamber Players, Second Sunday Concert Series and Mill Ave.
+Kluesener has performed with Wintergreen Festival Orchestra, The Phoenix Symphony, Cincinnati Symphony Orchestra May Festival Chorus, Kentucky Symphony Orchestra (Lexington, KY), Musica Nova Orchestra (Scottsdale, AZ) and is formerly the Principal Bassoonist of the Symphony of the Southwest (Mesa, AZ).
+He has given chamber music appearances in Phoenix on the Downtown Chamber Series (Phoenix, AZ), Fountain Hills Chamber Players and formerly Mill Ave.
 Chamber Players.
-Kluesener has performed at Aveiro International Music Festival (Portugal), the International Viola Society Congress (USA), North American Saxophone Alliance Region II Conference (USA) and the 40th Anniversary International Double Reed Society Conference in Tempe, AZ at Arizona State University (A.S.U.).
+Kluesener has performed at Aveiro International Music Festival (Portugal), the International Viola Society Congress (USA), North American Saxophone Alliance Region II Conferences (USA) and the 40th-42nd International Double Reed Society Conferences.

 As a soloist, Kluesener has appeared with Paradise Winds colleagues and the North Valley Chamber Orchestra (Paradise Valley, AZ), Scottsdale Baroque Orchestra (Scottsdale, AZ) and performed the Dead Elvis Concerto by Michael Daugherty with the Arizona Contemporary Music Ensemble.
 In America, he has given solo, chamber and improvisation concerts in Arizona, California, Colorado, Georgia, Illinois, Indiana, Nevada, North Carolina, Ohio, Oregon and Virginia since 2000.